patrik-csak/fa-wp-admin-menu-icons/README.md

 # Font Awesome WordPress Admin Menu Icons

-The simplest way to use Font Awesome icons for custom post types and admin manu pages.
+The simplest way to use Font Awesome icons for custom post types and admin menu pages.

 ## Usage